-Use the Highlight, Prev and Next buttons to step through a set of selected fixtures one at a time.
-Press the All button to reselect all fixtures in the set.
+Press the All button to select all fixtures.
 Hold down the All button to step through various selection patterns (odd, even etc).

 The wheels show function values (such as colours or gobo names).
 To go to the next function, just touch the arrows at the top or bottom of the wheel.
 To manually scroll the value, spin the wheel with your fingers.
 If there are more than three functions, touch the IPCGBES button again to change to the other functions.